-You may fall prey to the notion that you, as progenitor of the AquaSerene Underwater Kingdom, are a god, that you are responsible for everything that happens in the Kingdom.
+You may fall prey to the notion you, as progenitor of the AquaSerene Underwater Kingdom, are a god, that you are responsible for everything happening in the Kingdom.
 But you aren't.
 You are not a god.
-You are so far from being a god that your contemplation of the possibility is a true paradox.
+You are so far from being a god, your contemplation of the possibility is a true paradox.
 Believe it, things will die irrespective of your desire to the contrary.
-The rivers that course hidden in the ocean will lose their salty weight, and the world will grow white with cold.
-The dark sky and all that's in it, above and beyond, will burst into a final sparked bloom and leave us all in darkness.
+The rivers coursing hidden in the ocean will lose their salty weight, and the world will grow white with cold.
+The dark sky and all in it, above and beyond, will burst into a final sparked bloom and leave us all in darkness.
 And you can do nothing about any of it but tread consciousness for as long as your heart or mind or whatever allows.

 So love her now.
 Remember.
 Reflect.
 Celebrate.
 Enjoy the stories.
 Milk every last detail.
 Embellish everything.
 She was a goddess of virtue.
 A paragon of determination.
 A woman with the right word for every situation.
 A beauty beyond compare.
 She was a perfect life.
 She was your love.

 Do what you can.
 But, again, do not despair.
 Open your mind to meet the remainder of your life yawning before you (yes, sometimes your life will yawn, but that is to be expected; don't be offended; just go with it).
 Open your mind and do not fear.